sVoxelDev/minecraft-server-template/README.md

 ## Backup

-The stack comes with a [restic](https://restic.readthedocs.io/) backup [sidecar container](https://hub.docker.com/repository/docker/silthus/mc-restic-compose-backup) which allows configuring any number of backup repositories.
+The stack comes with a [restic](https://restic.readthedocs.io/) backup [sidecar container](https://hub.docker.com/repository/docker/silthus/mc-restic-compose-backup) which allows configuring any number of [backup repositories](https://restic.readthedocs.io/en/stable/030_preparing_a_new_repo.html).
 [AWS glacier](https://aws.amazon.com/glacier/) can be configured easily, as it is very cheap for huge amount of data.

 By default backups are written into the `backup/` directory.
 Adjust the `backup.env` file to your liking.
 You can also add a discord webhook to one of your discord channels to get notified when a backup occured.
 This way you can quickly see if backups are successful or failing.

+To get the status of your backups attach to the backup container and run `rcb status` and `rcb snapshots`.

+``./dc.sh exec -it backup sh``

 ## Web Traefik